Art Access Program: Helping Young People Thrive CreativelySep 27, 2019

 Because it was an optional activity, she made no promises that anybody would actually show up.
 So, I was surprised when almost every kid made it into the room and sat down to paint.

 My idea was to lead them through my process and do a small painting together, but after a couple minutes of me talking and demonstrating, I realized no one was watching what I was doing.
-But it wasn't because they weren't bored or distracted.
-Each of kids was focused and working on the canvas in front of them.
+It wasn't because they were bored or distracted.
+Each kid was focused and working on the canvas in front of them.

 Since that was the goal anyway, I decided to stop my plan and simply walk around and look at what they were doing.

 Now you have to understand that most of the kids in that school come from poverty and pretty rough situations.
 I hadn't really expected them to show such interest in art, but then I started noticing what they were painting.
 Each of them was painting something significant.
 Their art was expressing something deep inside of them.
 Several of them were making homages to deceased loved ones or friends.
 Others were using color and images to show what they were dealing with in life.

 What I experienced that day has stayed with me and been on my heart.
 I realized the importance of art for each of us, because art connects with our souls.
 Those kids were communicating things through art they may not have been able to communicate in any other way.
 I was honored to have that glimpse into their hearts and thought how amazing it would be if they could keep moving forward with art.